- Class Features

 This guide builds on those that have come before it and adds new sub-classes from Xanathar’s Guide to Everything.

 Be the Best Barbarian You Can Be

-Where the Fighter is versatile, sharp and precise; the Barbarian is raw, blunt and a force of nature.
+Where the Fighter is versatile, sharp and precise; the Barbarian flows with the raw, blunt and a force of nature.

 As a Barbarian you’ll be playing an incredible game of Risk vs Reward.
-At it’s core, the Barbarian has a ton of built in survivability.
+You have layers of survivability keeping you going as you enemies pile on.

 But, the Barbarian has the ability to trade in some of that defence for some instant offence.
 It’s not always the ‘optimal’ choice, but it can be a brutal addition when it’s triggered.

 Choose that moment wisely.

 Don’t worry about spreading yourself thin like a Paladin, Fighter or Ranger.
 Barbarians focus on Strength.